aukspot/dles/README.md

 - [Nerdle](https://nerdlegame.com) - Guess the secret arithmetic equation.
 - [Netflix - Starstruck](https://www.netflix.com/tudum/puzzled/starstruck/daily) - Place a star in each row, column, and color area.
 Does not require a Netflix account.
 - [Netflix - Sudoku](https://www.netflix.com/tudum/puzzled/sudoku/daily) - A daily sudoku puzzle on Netflix, 3 difficulties.
 Does not require a Netflix account.
-- [NextUp](https://nextupgame.com) - Guess the next number in the sequence, five rounds every day.
 - [Noggle](https://nibble.games/noggle/noggle.html) - A daily logic puzzle with a touch of learning and trivia.
 - [NonoDaily](https://www.nonodaily.com) - Daily handmade nonogram puzzles.
 Follow the numbered clues to create a pixel art image.
 - [Nonodle](https://lab174.com/nonodle) - A daily nonogram puzzle.